SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 It runs on the stock unmodified Pharo's VM.
 It instruments the object allocations methods to control their execution.
 Each time that an object allocation is produced, Illimani captures it and register useful information about the allocation context, or the object lifetimes.
-As a back-end, Illimani uses MethodProxies (cite method proxies paper and add a footnote for the github) which is a message-passing control library.
+As a back-end, Illimani uses MethodProxies ([github.com/pharo-contributions/MethodProxies](https://github.com/pharo-contributions/MethodProxies)) which is a message-passing control library.
 It also uses Ephemerons to know when an object is about to be finalized, estimating the object lifetimes.

 We provide 2 uses cases in which we use Illimani.